mahdidelfani/Calculator/README.md

 # Simple-Calculator

+- CopyRight 2021-2022 Mahdi82Delfani.ir

-- Point : This Project Just For Run With Aide App .
+- This Project Just For Run With Aide App .

 - Download Project , Zip File & Use it Easy .

-- CopyRight 2021-2022 Mahdi82Delfani.ir

 - Website For Reach Me And Ask Question : https://Mahdi82Delfani.ir/